 May it be done to me according to thy will.

-A blessed solemnity of the Annunciation, which has been transferred this year from March 25th (which was in Holy Week).
-Commemorating the conception of the Son of God in the womb of the Blessed Virgin, freely chosen by the young Hebrew maiden Mary, who was given a choice to make: Fiat mihi secundum verbum tuum, which should also be our response to anything manifested as the will of God, whether through an angel of light, or any of the ‘messengers’ of providence whom we may meet in our daily journeys.
+This act, and the mission that followed therefrom – to be the Mother of God – was freely chosen by the young Hebrew maiden Mary, Her response should be our own, to anything manifested as the will of God – poignant in these times – whether through an angel of light, or any of the ‘messengers’ of providence whom we may meet in our daily journeys.
 As Saint Augustine wrote, Mary conceived Christ in her heart before she conceived Him physically.

 Yet God often does the unexpected, and chooses the lowly, the meek, the humble, and those who trust most in Him.
 For the apparent wisdom and strength of the world are not His wisdom and strength, which far surpass anything we could think or hope.

 As Pope Saint John Paul II said in his homily on this Solemnity in Nazareth in the Jubilee Year: